NatalyaShumilova/mission-dashboard/memory-bank/activeContext.md

 # Active Context

 ## Current State
-- Memory bank initialization in progress
+- Memory bank initialization complete
-- Core files being created:
-  - productContext.md (completed)
-  - activeContext.md (in progress)
-  - systemPatterns.md (pending)
-  - techContext.md (pending)
-  - progress.md (pending)
+- React project for frontend has been set up

 ## Next Steps
-1. Complete memory bank initialization
+1. Implement file upload functionality
-2. Begin implementation of the Drone Mission Planning Dashboard
+2. Create components for the Drone Mission Planning Dashboard
-3. Set up project structure and dependencies
+3. Integrate Mapbox for map rendering
 4. Implement core features as outlined in the project brief

 ## Recent Changes
 - Created productContext.md with initial content
+- Set up React project for frontend

 ## Important Patterns and Preferences
 - Follow the project brief for feature implementation